 The MAPLE disk image contains the original version using port 330Q and a modified version MAPLE340 for use on port 340Q.
-You may use either port at 4800 baud when running HDOS at 2 MHz (9600 baud @ 4 MHz).
+You may use either port at 9600 baud when running HDOS at 2 MHz.

 The Z67-IDE software will be packaged in a similar manner - Less than 90k of files per disk so that it will fit on a single-sided H-17 disk.
 If you have greater capacity drives, you may copy more than one package to a disk.